What Is a Lien and How Does It Work?

 A lien is a legal claim that gives a creditor or lender the right to your property or assets if you fail to repay a debt.
 If you're a homeowner with a mortgage, you're likely familiar with a lien because you have one on your property until you pay off your mortgage.

-Liens are used as a backup to help safeguard lenders' investments, but can also be used as a remedy for creditors to collect unsatisfied debts.
+A lien helps safeguard a lender's financial interest in your loan, but it can also be used as a remedy for creditors to collect unsatisfied debts.

-Read on to learn how they work and the differences between the different types of liens.
+Read on to learn how liens work and the differences between the various types of liens.

 How Does a Lien Work?